Finneyyy/Girl-life-QOL-quality-of-life-mod-Reborn/README.md

 ---
 ## Update
-This mod development is finished.
+This mod's development is finished.
 It has evolved (as promised) into an entirely new game, which can be found here: https://f95zone.com/threads/saint-petersburg-adventures-v1-01-toolkitxx.22717/